 work is exhibited extensively at home and

-in1976 and 19 months later his wife perished in
+later his wife perished in a car accident.

-His son Paul has graduated from University and
+has graduated from University and is today a

 of his career and success, Conrad remained an